Churnet Valley Railway: Early days of preservation: Cheddleton station (1964–1977)

 The Cheshire and Staffordshire Railway Society (C&SRS) was formed in the 1970s by Ken Simpson and others to try to save some of the lines built by the old NSR, which first began to close in 1964.
 Their original target was the Biddulph Valley route which branched north from the Stoke-Leek line at Milton Junction, and headed north to Biddulph Wharf and Congleton, but Cheshire County Council showed only lukewarm interest.
 Leek station was also considered for a heritage line north of Rudyard Lake but was demolished in 1973.
-The society then aimed to re-open the Oakamoor to Alton Towers section, using the former Oakamoor tunnel for stock storage.
+The society then aimed to re-open the Oakamoor to Alton Towers section, using the former Oakamoor Tunnel for stock storage.

-The council intended to demolish the station at Cheddleton in April 1974, but local businessman and parish councilor Norman Hancock parked his car on the level crossing in front of the bulldozers, preventing the demolition.
+The council intended to demolish the station at Cheddleton in April 1974, but local businessman and parish councillor Norman Hancock parked his car on the level crossing in front of the bulldozers, preventing the demolition.
 This delay allowed the building to be Grade II listed on 14 May 1974 after a campaign by the C&SRS, Sir John Betjeman and the Victorian Society.
 In 1976 the former station building was let to the C&SRS to use as a museum.

 The C&SRS became the North Staffordshire Railway Society (NSRS), Cheddleton station became Cheddleton Railway Centre, and the Churnet Valley Railway in effect began.
 The plans for the Oakamoor to Alton Towers track were put on hold, the old siding and goods yard at Cheddleton was purchased, and workshops were created with the first locomotives arriving in 1977.
 British Rail (BR) was at the time still using the adjacent railway to move industrial sand from the quarry at Oakamoor.
 This all resulted in the unusual sight of a Fowler tender being delivered to the NSRS at the rear of a sand train, arriving from Bescot, being uncoupled, and then left for the NSRS volunteers to crane over from the mainline into the NSRS yard before the sand train returned.